 Grub Street will host “The Muse and the Marketplace 2010” conference May 1-2 at the Boston Park Plaza Hotel.
 Listed sessions embrace a mixed group of writing styles and genres but will offer writers Jennifer 8.
 Lee, Michael Downing, and Pablo Medina, as well as a discussion of the current nonfiction market.

 Lastly, this summer, you can head south for the Mayborn Literary Nonfiction Conference taking place July 23 – 25 in Grapevine, Texas.
 Conference keynoters include memoirist Mary Karr, sports writer Gary Smith and journalist Mark Bowden.
-See this year’s conference schedule, and read our wrapup of last year’s sessions.
+See this year’s conference schedule.
 Registration will open later this month.

 All of the above, excepting the Boston University event, list participatory sessions and opportunities to get feedback on your work as part of their schedules.
 So if you’re interested in classic storytelling, have a look.